uofajillian/edx-documentation/en_us/xblock/source/overview/introduction.rst

 You must design your XBlock to meet two goals.

 * The XBlock must be independent of other XBlocks.
-Course staff must be able to use the XBlock without using other XBlocks.
+Course teams must be able to use the XBlock without using other XBlocks.

-* The XBlock must also work together with other XBlocks.
-Course staff must be able to combine different XBlocks in flexible ways.
+* The XBlock must work together with other XBlocks.
+Course teams must be able to combine different XBlocks in flexible ways.

 =========================================